kinich49/item-tracker-vue/README.md

 .env.production
 ```

 And set these variables accordingly to what you defined in your back-end environment.
-These is an ongoing project in development, so that's why we hardcode some credentials (But we don't want to upload them to git remote)
+This is an ongoing project in development, so that's why we hardcode some credentials (But we don't want to upload them to remote repository)
 ```
 VUE_APP_BASE_URL
 VUE_APP_DEFAULT_USERNAME